snorkleboy/SynapseDemo/README.md

 }
 ```
 #### Render
-In its render function, if its not loading it renders a div with a loader className, otherwise it renders the good bits.
-It passes the list of users,the selected user, and a selectUser function which takes in a user and returns a clickHandler
+In its render function, if its loading it renders a div with a loader className, otherwise it renders the good bits.
+It passes the list of users,the selected user, and a selectUser(which makes clickHandlers) to the Userlist component, and it passes the selected user to the user Detail component.

+it will also render any errors seen during the fetch process.
 ```
 if (!this.state.loading){
     const error = this.state.error ?